tlevine/dada.pink/notes/summer-2014-trip.rst

 Boston
     20 July to ???

-I have a flight from Manchester to Boston on 20 July, so I might go to the Lake District or something.
+I have a flight from Manchester to Boston on 20 August, so I might go to the Lake District or something.

 Further scheduling is in the `schedule </schedule>`_.